StudyFrenchSpanish

 The platform covers nearly all widespread languages, including but not limited to English, French, Russian, Spanish, Hindi, German, Chinese, Korean, and Japanese.

-Are you fascinated with the fictional languages used in the Star Trek movies and Games of Thrones tv-series?
+Are you fascinated with the fictional languages used in the Star Trek movies and Game of Thrones TV series?

 Well, you can learn High Valyrian and Klingon too.
 Plus, they also offer Esperanto — an artificial language.
 The probabilities are endless!